Learning Kotlin: The map delegate

 }.forEach { println("${it.name} with ${it.eyeColour} eyes and is ${it.age} years old") }

-This simple adjustment changes the output to be:
+This simple adjustment changes the output to:

-Robert with Green eyes and is 36 years oldException in thread "main"
+Robert with Green eyes and is 36 years old

-java.util.NoSuchElementException: Key age is missing in the map.
+java.util.NoSuchElementException: Key 'age' is missing in the map.

 at kotlin.collections.MapsKt__MapWithDefaultKt.getOrImplicitDefaultNullable(MapWithDefault.kt:24)